johnjcamilleri/johnjcamilleri.github.io/index.md

 I consider myself an engineer who values good design and who is interested in the details of how things work in practice.

 When not at my computer, I like to train for and run obstacle races.
-I have also been known to write pretty well, give a mean speech, and geek over speciality coffee.
+I have also been known to write pretty well, give a good speech, and geek over speciality coffee.

 For more about my research, see my [academic homepage](http://www.cse.chalmers.se/~cajohn).
 <!-- For more about my research, see my [academic page](/academic). -->